Putiki: 20th century

-Two platoons Māori Battalion were welcomed back to Pūtiki Pā in May 1919 after fighting in the Gallipoli campaign and on the Western Front during World War I. They were the only battalion to return to New Zealand as a complete unit, and were welcomed back with rousing parades and receptions across the country.
+Two platoons of the Māori Battalion were welcomed back to Pūtiki Pā in May 1919 after fighting in the Gallipoli campaign and on the Western Front during World War I. They were the only battalion to return to New Zealand as a complete unit, and were welcomed back with rousing parades and receptions across the country.
 The Moutoa flag from 1865 flew at the event.

 On 5 December 1937 Bishop F.A.
 Bennett consecrated Saint Paul's Memorial Church on the site of the original 1841 Christian mission.
 It was the fifth church on the site; the previous four had been destroyed by fire, by a flood, by an earthquake, and by dry rot.

 The church was built as a memorial to those who had served the Anglican Church since the mission was first established.

 The church is plain and conventional on the outside, but the inside features extensive Māori carvings and artwork.
 Sir Āpirana Ngata brought tutors and student carvers to create the carvings, and four women were sent to Wellington learn harakeke tukutuku weaving patterns.

 On 22 December 1963 Governor-General Sir Bernard Fergusson unveiled a framed memorial cross at the church, dedicated to local Māori and Europeans who had died in both world wars.
 The cross is now displayed on the church porch, under a memorial plaque to Te Teira and Henare Metekingi who died in World War I.